 GRADUATES FROM WOMEN’S COLLEGES HAVE AN EDGE IN THE WORKFORCE.

-Since nearly all women's colleges are also liberal arts colleges, women gain a twofold advantage: the support of their sisters, plus a well-rounded education that emphasizes the creative thinking the new economy demands.5
+Since nearly all women's colleges are also liberal arts colleges, women gain a twofold advantage: the support of their college peers plus a well-rounded liberal arts curriculum that emphasizes the creative thinking the new economy demands.+

 GRADUATES OF WOMEN’S COLLEGES STAY MORE ENGAGED WITH THEIR ALMA MATERS.

-Whether it’s as trustees, recruiters, or owners of companies partnering for internship programs, many graduates stay involved with their college, and remain committed to helping the next generation of students.*
+Whether it’s as trustees, recruiters, or owners of companies partnering for internship programs, more than half of graduates from women’s colleges stay involved with their college and remain committed to helping the next generation of students.*